 What We Love

-Great Value: Carnival provides a lot of bang for the buck with consistently excellent cuisine and upbeat, friendly service at a low price.
+Exceptional Value: Carnival provides a lot of bang for your buck with consistent cuisine and upbeat, friendly service at a low price.
+Choose from several itineraries, including Hawaii or Mexico from Long Beach, and the Caribbean or Panama Canal from Tampa.

-Outstanding Food: Each venue, from the full-service Bacchus Dining Room to the buffet style Horatio’s and the for-a-fee Nick and Nora’s steakhouse ($35), exceeds expectations with well-prepared, top-quality ingredients.
-Donʼt miss the Pizzeria with its genuine Neapolitan-style margherita pizza, which is one of the very best afloat.
+Great Food Options: Each venue, from the full-service Bacchus Dining Room to the buffet-style Horatio’s and the for-a-fee Nick and Nora’s steakhouse ($35), exceeds expectations with well-prepared, top-quality dishes.
+Donʼt miss the Pizzeria with its Neapolitan-style margherita pizza, which is one of the best you'll find at sea.

 Best Known For

-New Carnival 2.0 Features: After a major refit in April 2015, the Carnival Miracle has the popular RedFrog Pub (a Caribbean-influenced rum and beer bar/lounge), the Punchliner (a George Lopez-endorsed comedy venue with nightly shows), the Skybox sports bar, the Alchemy Bar (offering designer cocktails), and Hasbro-sponsored game shows in the main showroom.
+New Carnival 2.0 Features: After its refit in April 2015, Carnival Miracle has the popular RedFrog Pub (a Caribbean-influenced rum and beer bar/lounge), the Punchliner (a George Lopez-endorsed comedy venue with nightly shows), the Skybox sports bar, the Alchemy Bar (offering designer cocktails), and Hasbro-sponsored game shows in the main showroom.
+You can also perform for an audience in Lip Sync Battle: Carnival, modeled after the popular TV competition show.

 Who It's Best For

-Value-Seeking Families and Party Animals: With all its diversions and relatively low per diems, this a great ship for families as well as cruisers who like to party.
+Value-Seeking Families and Party Animals: With all its diversions and relatively low per diems (usually from around $60 to $100 per day), this a great ship for families as well as cruisers who like to party.

 Don't Say We Didn't Warn You